onflow/flow/flips/20220111-execution-effort.md

 #### Known missing weights

 Appendix 2 illustrates how the linear model works for the different transaction types.
 While it works great for many of them it performs poorly for certain transaction types.

-Adding different weighs to the model (from those that were in the data set).
-Did not noticeably improve the fit for these transaction types.
-This means there there is one or multiple different functions/operations that need to have a weight added to them, that are not on the list of weights in this FLIP.
-More research is needed to find these, and improve the model.
+Adding different weighs to the model (from those that were in the data set) did not noticeably improve the fit for these transaction types.
+This means there there is one or multiple different functions/operations that need to have a weight added to them.
+More research is needed to find these functions, and improve the model.

 #### Data collection

 Transactions for data collections were designed and might not represent transaction seen "in the wild".
 To improve the data set the designed set of transactions could be combined with transactions seen on mainnet.
-To do this each transaction (or a sample of them) would need to log how many times each weight is hit (the rows of matrix `M`).
+To do this each transaction (or a sample of them) on mainnet would need to log how many times each weight is hit.

 #### Outlier analysis